P-p-H-d/c-stl-comparison/README.md

 the GMP library, and the GLIB library to build then.

-Simply run "make" to perform a clone of the project and generate the different executables.
+Simply run "make" to perform clones of the C libraries and generate the different executables.

 ## Analysis and synthesis